JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 TV back then consisted mostly of an endless stream of “The Little Rascals” reruns and whatever random cartoon cavalcade program channels 5, 9 and 11 might have had on at the time.
 Which was fine by me!

 For whatever reason my parents really didn’t turn on any house lights past the basics early in the morning.
 So it was always a tad dark in the apartment.
-Only the blue glow of the black and white TV in the living room mixed with the light of one lone table lamp in the living room and kitchen would mix with small blobs of sunlight that would leak through the edges of the windowshade at dawn.
+Only the blue glow of the black and white TV in the living room mixed with the light of one lone table lamp in the living room and kitchen would mix with small blobs of sunlight that would leak through the edges of the window shade at dawn.

 I remember sitting on my mom’s lap and eating cereal—and maybe a banana if we had one—as we both watched TV.
 At some point my dad would come into the living room, and say something to my mom—in English, Polish, Yiddish or some mix of them—and then I would get a kiss on the cheek goodbye from him as my mom set me down on the couch to eat and watch TV alone.